 This post is also available in: हिन्दी (Hindi)

-Lower back pain is not a disease, but a symptom experienced by a person due to conditions affecting one or more components of the lower back.
+Lower back pain is not a disease, but a symptoms of lower back pain experienced by a person due to conditions affecting one or more components of the lower back.
 These components can be:

 • Bones- lumbar vertebral bodies (L1 to L5)